-Sofyan Boalag is pictured in provincial court today. — Photo by Rosie Gillingham/The Telegram
+Sofyan Boalag is pictured in provincial court in this Telegram file photo.

 A man suspected of committing six sexual assaults in St. John's is expected to have a trial date set next month when lawyers meet to discuss his case.